 Margarita Monday?
 Taco Tuesday?
 As if you need a special day of the week to enjoy some delicious eats at your local Mexican restaurant.
-One of the virtues of Mexican cuisine is that you can enjoy it without falling off the healthy-eating bandwagon.
+One of the virtues of Mexican cuisine is that you can enjoy it without falling off the nutritious-eating bandwagon.
 (Guacamole, anyone?)
 The trick is knowing how to navigate the menu.

 Video of the Day